Victor540/Mwalimu-Ya-Word-Application/README.md

                                           MWALIMU YA WORD - APPLICATION -

-       Mwalimu Ya Word is the basic application to run any Windows Computer .This Typing Tutor Project will be done in C++ to measure user’s typing speed and accuracy to help  enhance practice & polish their typing skills.This application is very useful as typing speed and accuracy plays vital role while working in computer to save time.
+              Mwalimu Ya Word is the basic application to run any Windows Computer .
+       This Typing Tutor Project will be done in C++ to measure user’s typing speed and accuracy to help  enhance practice & polish their typing skills.This application is very useful as typing speed and accuracy plays vital role while working in computer to save time.
        This is a simple console application written in C++ programming language, and compiled using DEV C++ compiler on Code:

                                           "#......Rules Of The Game......#")